 Any payments on account will have been locked, see COG915115.
 When you send the stencil to the SAFE Team they will check and release any locked payments on the day that the charge is raised.

-If payments on account are held for a lump sum offer where the due date for payment is more than 30 days, see COG915130.
+If payments on account are held for a lump sum offer (but do not cover the charge in full) and the due date for payment is more than 30 days after the charge is raised, please refer to COG915130.

-It is suggested that you anticipate the due date for payment at the time the stencil is completed as 3 days + the number of days specified in the offer.
-For example, 3 + 30.
-This will allow sufficient time for the stencil to be processed and the letter of acceptance to be prepared in accordance with COG914570.
+If no payments on account held, it is suggested that you anticipate the due date for payment at the time the SAFE contract stencil is completed as 3 days plus the number of days specified in the offer.
+For example, 3 plus 30.
+This will allow sufficient time for the SAFE contract stencil to be processed and the letter of acceptance to be prepared in accordance with COG914570.

 Before issuing the stencil you must allow sufficient time for all payments on account and set offs to reach SAFE to make sure the notice to pay (issued centrally by SAFE) is in the correct amount.

-Once the charge has been raised, the Centralised SAFE Team will send confirmation by email attaching:
+Once the charge has been raised, the Centralised SAFE Team will send confirmation by email attaching a SAFE screen printout.